-- 16.2.5f.1.1 DNA analysts and technical support personnel performing DNA analysis comply with proficiency test requirements of the Quality Assurance Standards for Forensic DNA Testing Laboratories and Quality Assurance Standards for Convicted Offender DNA Databasing Laboratories.
+- 16.2.5f.1 Each analyst engaged in testing activities shall successfully complete at least one proficiency test per calendar year in each discipline and at least one proficiency test per accreditation cycle in each subdiscipline in which the forensic scientist or technician performs examinations. - 16.2.5f.1.1 DNA analysts and technical support personnel performing DNA analysis comply with proficiency test requirements of the Quality Assurance Standards for Forensic DNA Testing Laboratories and Quality Assurance Standards for Convicted Offender DNA Databasing Laboratories.
 DNA Proficiency tests shall be tracked by the assigned due date. - 16.2.5f.1.2 The laboratory shall have a documented schedule for proficiency testing which is being followed by each analyst and technical support person; refer to procedure 17.7.2.9 for this schedule. - 16.2.5f.2 Each Forensic Services laboratory participates in at least one external proficiency test annually, in every discipline of forensic science in which it provides services.
 ISO/IEC 17043 Accredited test providers are used for external proficiency tests.
 Refer to section 7.7.2 for additional proficiency testing requirements. - 16.2.5f.3 Certification and Employee Development - 16.2.5f.3.1 In an effort to continually improve the skills of its scientists, Forensic Services requires that all analysts obtain approved certification, in at least the primary discipline in which they are approved to perform testing, no later than three years after becoming a Forensic Scientist 2.
 The primary discipline will be designated by the laboratory manager for individuals who perform testing in more than one section.
 Approved certifications: ABC (molecular biology, fire debris, drug analysis), IAI (latent print), ABFT (alcohol and toxicology), AFTE (firearm, toolmark), additional certification bodies may be evaluated and approved by the quality manager.
-Exceptions require prior authorization by the Laboratory System Director. - 16.2.5f.3.2 A Forensic Scientist 3 or 4, who assumes discipline lead responsibilities, must already hold approved certification in the discipline in which he/she supervises work, or such status must be achieved within one year of assuming discipline lead responsibilities.
+Exceptions require prior authorization by the Laboratory System Director. - A Forensic Scientist 3 or 4, who assumes discipline lead responsibilities, must already hold approved certification in the discipline in which he/she supervises work, or such status must be achieved within one year of assuming discipline lead responsibilities.
 Approved certifications: ABC (molecular biology, fire debris, drug analysis), IAI (latent print), ABFT (alcohol and toxicology), AFTE (firearm, toolmark), additional certification bodies may be evaluated and approved by the quality manager.
-The Laboratory System Director must authorize exceptions. - Analysts that do not obtain their primary discipline certification within 3 years of becoming an FS2 analyst in that discipline will be terminated.
+The Laboratory System Director must authorize exceptions.

+16.2.5f.3.3 Analysts that do not obtain their primary discipline certification within 3 years of becoming an FS2 analyst in that discipline are subject to termination.
 Documentation of successful passage must be provided to ISP on or before the three year anniversary of becoming an FS2 analyst in that discipline.
 If the assigned primary discipline changes, the analyst will have 3 years from the date the new primary discipline was designated by management to obtain the approved certification in that discipline.
-Failure to provide documentation of passage in the new discipline on or before the 3 year anniversary of the new discipline being designated will result in termination.
+Failure to provide documentation of passage in the new discipline on or before the 3 year anniversary of the new discipline being designated will be subject to termination.